m-creations/docker-openwrt-wso2is/README.md

 the `docker-vnet-ip` ip address comes from ip address of docker0 interface. use ifconfig to obtain it.

 ## Distribution Folder
-To avoid downloading the artifact from wso2.org multiple times, you can download it manually into dist folder, you can use dist/download-wso2is.sh for download the artifact .
+To avoid downloading the artifact from wso2.org multiple times, you can download it manually into dist folder, you can use `download-wso2is.sh` inside dist for download the artifact .
 ```
-cd docker-opewrt-wso2is
+cd /path/to/yours/docker-opewrt-wso2is/dist
 sh download-wso2is.sh
 ```
 You can modify artifact version in download-wso2is.sh file, the default version is 5.0.0.